hola/player/README.md

 * `sub_transparent=0` - default, subtitles with black background
 * `sub_transparent=1` - subtitles with transparent background (only supported on &lt;video&gt; tag)

+When playing video with Hola Browser, which uses VLC rendering engine, this setting is has no effect: it is always `sub_transparent=0`, due to technical limitations of VLC module.

 ### file_select=NUMBER|FILE_NAME (coming soon)

 * default - the largest file in the torrent is selected for playing.